wazo-platform/wazo-doc/source/installation/installsystem.rst

 * Download the ISO image. (`latest version`_) (`all versions`_)
 * Boot from the ISO image, select ``Install`` and follow the instructions.
 You must select a locale with charset UTF-8.
-* At the end of the installation, you can continue by running the :ref:`configuration wizard. <configuration_wizard>`
+* At the end of the installation, if you are installing version 16.13 or before, you need to configure your system to :ref:`use the Wazo infrastructure <using-wazo-infrastructure>`, otherwise some errors might occurs.
+* Continue by running the :ref:`configuration wizard. <configuration_wizard>`

 .. _all versions: http://mirror.wazo.community/iso/archives
 .. _latest version: http://mirror.wazo.community/iso/xivo-current